Julie, ALTEN Space Project Manager

 Julie leads some 40 consultants from more than 10 different fields of work, in a Service Center which serves as the base for high-level project development.
-Day-to-day, their mission is supporting Airbus D&S in its production of telecommunications and Earth observation satellites.
+Day-to-day, their mission is supporting the customer in its production of telecommunications and Earth observation satellites.
 Throughout its assembly, the satellite undergoes soundness and environmental testing.

 Julie’s work is now 100% dedicated to her role as manager: